Rohit Sharma knows he has long career ahead and it’s not just IPL or next series: Sourav Ganguly

 On the next IPL, which will be held in April-May, the first priority will be India, he said.

 “IPL is a tournament for India, we want it to happen in India.
-There is still 6 months.
+There is still six months.
 We will keep assessing.”

-Note: *Clarifications: The PTI report quotes Sourav Ganguly referring to Rohit Sharma’s injury as a hamstring tear, however the official word from Mumbai Indians was that it was a strain.
-There is no official statement from the BCCI on this issue.